Comb inequalities for typical Euclidean TSP instances: Branch and Bound Algorithms

-\begin{theorem}[\Cref{thm:bnb_algo_bound} restated] For any TPS heuristic, any branching strategy and a lower bound heuristic which is $\comb_c$ for some constant $c$, the pruned branch and bound tree will have $e^{\Omega(n/\log^6 n)}$ leaves a.s. \end{theorem} In particular, a branch-and-bound approach produces not only an optimal tour, but, via the pruned tree and computed bounds, a certificate verifying that the returned tour is optimal. \Cref{thm:bnb_restated} shows that even just the size of this certificate is exponential.
+Any branch-and-bound approach should produce not only an optimal tour, but, via the pruned tree and computed bounds, a certificate verifying that the returned tour is optimal. \Cref{thm:bnb_restated} shows that even just the size of this certificate is exponential.
 Our general strategy to prove \Cref{thm:bnb_restated} will be to show that when $\comb_c(\XXX_n \mid I_v, O_v) \ge \tsp(\XXX_n)$ then either $I_v$ or $O_v$ is must be large, and hence $\Lambda_v$ is in fact small.
-But, since $\Lambda = \bigcup \Lambda_v$, this would imply that there are a lot of leaves in any pruned tree.
+Since $\Lambda = \bigcup \Lambda_v$, this would imply that there are a lot of leaves in any pruned tree.